kornysietsma/korny-info-blog/_pages/about.md

 I worked for 12 wonderful years at Thoughtworks, but in 2023 I quit and am moving on to new things (I probably still haven't updated all my online info to reflect this yet!)

 My blogging is intermittent depending on how busy I am with life, work, parenting and the rest.
 I also sometimes post on Mastodon for more regular and random updates.

+This site used to use Discus comments but I only had a handful of comments, and Discus moderation was fiddly; also they started spamming users with ads.
+So now I'll try to just include a link to a Mastodon or Bluesky post for people to share comments.